ymatto/Station-Manager-2/docs/index.md

 ### Who is this doing this synthetic type of *alpha beta psychedelic funkin'*?

 SM2 is [something I do](https://www.hine.org) in my free time for fun, and thought others might enjoy using it too.

-Good ole fashioned FM-style netradio, playing music hand-curated by lovers of music, can offer some things that algorithmic Spotify feeds can't.
+Why?
+Good ole fashioned FM-style netradio, with playlists hand-curated by lovers of music, can offer some things that algorithmic Spotify feeds can't.

 SM2 is fully **free and open source** using the MIT license.
 Enjoy!